 Our hotel in Bodo is the excellent 4 star Radisson Blu Hotel, situated in the centre of town and just 10 mins from the airport.
 The Radisson is one of the best hotels in town, providing a great breakfast and is very close to shops, services and local bars and restaurants.

-Our accommodation in the Folla region is at a self catering holiday house in an idyllic location overlooking the sea, with spectacular views of the surrounding mountains.
-It’s in an ideal location for exploring the area, with the nearest ski venues being just 5 mins walk away.
+Our accommodation in the Folla region is at a self catering holiday house in an idyllic lakeside location, with spectacular views of the surrounding mountains.
+It’s in an ideal location for exploring the area, with skiing right from the door.

 We will self cater and buy most of our food for the trip in Bodo, plus there are a couple of supermarkets in the area for obtaining fresh bread and extra supplies during the week.
 Please let us know if you have any special dietary requirements.
 Bedding and towels are provided.